Skip to main content

 The Cross of the Moment

 The main research report based on the qualitative work was published in April 2024, titled The Cross of the Moment.
-You can download the digital version of the report below, either in the complete version or in separate chapters.
+A supplementary, quantitative report, Attitudes of Catholics in England and Wales towards Child Sex Abuse in the Catholic Church, was published in October 2024 to accompany the main report.
+You can download the digital versions of the reports below.
+The main report can be downloaded either in the complete version or in separate chapters.

 Download The Cross of the Moment